-The modelling results suggest that it is unlikely that there will be an exceedence of the 15 minute mean SO_2 objective in all six areas modelled.
-This is the most stringent SO_2 objective and therefore if this is predicted to be met then it is likely that the hourly and daily SO_2 objectives will also be met
+The modelling results suggest that there will not be an exceedence of the 15 minute mean SO2 objective in either of the Limavady or the Dungiven areas.
+This is the most stringent SO2 objective and so it is likely that the hourly and daily SO2 objectives will also be met.